FStarLang/FStar/doc/book/part1/part1_prop_assertions.rst

 As usual in F*, the types on the bound variables can be omitted and F* will infer them.
-However, in the case of quantified formulas, it's a good idea to write down the types, since the meaning of the quantifier can change signicantly depending on the type of the variable.
+However, in the case of quantified formulas, it's a good idea to write down the types, since the meaning of the quantifier can change significantly depending on the type of the variable.
 Consider the two propositions below.

 .. code-block:: fstar